williamtu/ovs-ebpf/Documentation/intro/install/afxdp.rst

 .. note::
    Not all test cases pass at this time.
-Currenly all TCP related tests, ex: wget or http, fail due to veth XDP limitations, and cvlan is skipped now.
+Currenly all TCP related tests, ex: using wget or http, are skipped due to XDP limitations on veth. cvlan test is also skipped.

 If a test case fails, check the log at::

-  cat tests/system-afxdp-testsuite.dir/001/system-afxdp-testsuite.log
+  cat \
+  tests/system-afxdp-testsuite.dir/<test num>/system-afxdp-testsuite.log

 Setup AF_XDP netdev